Time for Tea at Rowallane Garden

-The ethos of Clipper is ‘Natural, Fair and Delicious’; and we feel this resonates well with our National Trust core values in Food & Beverage.
-In 2018, Clipper became the world’s first tea company to switch to non-GM and unbleached tea bags; they’ve also pioneered a new sealant which uses a bio-plastic which originates from plants.
+Clipper's ethos is ‘Natural, Fair and Delicious’; which resonates with the National Trust core values for our Food & Beverage services.
+In 2018, Clipper became the world’s first tea company to switch to non-GM and unbleached tea bags; they’ve also pioneered a new sealant which uses a bio-plastic made from plants.
 Clipper is also the world’s largest buyer of Fairtrade tea, supporting over 114,000 producers and their families around the world.

 Our most popular variety is ‘National Trust Tea’ which is made exclusively for our cafés.
 It is a careful blend of East African tea leaves and Assam tea from India that gives our tea it’s rich and robust flavour.
 The perfect companion for a sweet treat from our bakery counter.